C-Accel2019/Glossary/glossary.md

 ## Ontology Alignment

-[Ontology](#Ontology) alignment (also called ontology matching or Knowledge graph Schema[Knowledge Graph Schema](#Knowledge-Graph-Schema) matching aims at finding correspondences between semantically related entities of different [ontologies](#Ontology).
-These correspondences may be equivalences between entities, but may also be other relations, such as subsumption or disjointness, between ontology entities.
-[Ontology](#Ontology) entities considered are usually the named entities in ontologies, such as classes, properties or individuals.
-However, these entities may also be more complex expressions, such as logical ontology axioms, concept definitions, queries or term building expressions.
+[Ontology](#Ontology) matching/alignment or [Knowledge Graph Schema](#Knowledge-Graph-Schema) matching aims at finding correspondences between semantically related entities of different ontologies.
+These correspondences may stand for equivalence as well as other relations, such as subsumption or disjointness, between ontology entities.
+Ontology entities, in turn, usually denote the named entities of ontologies, such as classes, properties or individuals.
+However, these entities may also be more complex expressions, such as formulas, concept definitions, queries or term building expressions.
 Ontology matching results, called alignments, can thus express with various degrees of precision the relations between the ontologies under consideration.
-Therefore, ontology alignment can be used for various tasks involving data integration, such as ontology merging, query answering, data translation or for browsing the [Semantic Web](#Semantic-Web).
-For example, a library can take advantage of alignments for automatically ordering a book and the seller can use them for checking the availability of a reference by the library.
-Matching ontologies enable the knowledge and data expressed in the matched ontologies to interoperate.
-It is thus of importance for applications which rely on integrated data.
+Therefore, ontology alignment can be used for various tasks, such as ontology merging, query answering, data translation or for browsing the semantic web.
+For example, the library can take advantage of alignments for automatically ordering a book and the seller can use them for checking the availability of a reference by the library.
+Matching ontologies enables the knowledge and data expressed in the matched ontologies to interoperate.
+It is thus of utmost importance for the applications whose interoperability is jeopardised by heterogeneous ontologies.

 \[**Used by:** A-6677\]

 [Back to Index](#Index)

 ## Open Knowledge Network (OKN)